brooklabteam/Kettenburg_mada-bat-picornavirus/raxml_trees/ML_RAxML_directions.md

 For each picorna genus, I downloaded a .csv file which I processed in the attached R scripts [here]() to meet the following criteria:
 - For RefSeq full genome tree: all RefSeq genome picornas with a bat host, all RefSeq genome picorna reference sequences with a non-bat host, and all RefSeq genome unclassified picornas that grouped with the picorna genera with a bat host.

--For all other full genome trees, I just downloaded full nucleotide sequences (which may include RefSeq sequences) and repeated the same criteria.
+-For all other full genome trees, I just downloaded full nucleotide sequences (which may include RefSeq sequences), in addition to all bat sequences over 2000bp.

 I then removed any duplicates and any records which were entered twice with two accession numbers after having been reviewed to reference status.
 The unique records were downloaded into a  folder on my home computer in bulk from NCBI using the following code loaded into my web browser (produced from the Rscripts linked [here]()):